-The Electricity Market Law numbered 6446 (EML) is the main piece of legislation for the Turkish electricity sector.
+The Electricity Market Law No. 6446 (EML) is the main piece of legislation for the Turkish electricity sector.
 The implementation and interpretation of new mechanisms introduced by this legislation are outlined by secondary legislation.
 Some secondary legislation has been introduced and more is expected.

-The most notable piece of secondary legislation in this area is the Electricity Market Licensing Regulation (Licensing Regulation) published in the Official Gazette on 2 November 2013.
-The Licensing Regulation introduces a new licensing regime, intended to reform and stimulate the market.
+The most notable piece of secondary legislation in this area is the Electricity Market Licence Regulation (Licence Regulation) published in the Official Gazette on 2 November 2013.
+The Licence Regulation introduces a new licensing regime, intended to reform and stimulate the market.